-- violence to life and person, in particular murder of all kinds, mutilation, cruel treatment and torture; - taking of hostages;

-- outrages upon personal dignity, in particular humiliating and degrading treatment; - the passing of sentences and the carrying out of executions without previous judgement pronounced by a regularly constituted court, affording all the judicial guarantees which are recognised as indispensable by civilized 45 peoples.
+- (a) Violence to life and person, in particular murder of all kinds, mutilation, cruel treatment and torture; - (b) taking of hostages; - (c) outrages upon personal dignity, in particular humiliating and degrading treatment; - (d) the passing of sentences and the carrying out of executions without previous judgment pronounced by a regularly constituted court, affording all the judicial guarantees which are recognized as indispensable by civilized peoples. - 2.
 The wounded and sick shall be collected and cared for.